sjml/drax/src/assets/pages/about.md

 * Overall UI polish.
 * Better error handling.
     * At the moment, if something goes wrong (you lose internet connection, the repository no longer exists, etc.), things just silently fail.
 This will be more graceful.
-* The annotation system to work when file changes are made outside of Drax.
-    * Right now it probably explodes.
-That hasn't been tested.
-Not even a little.
 * Image uploading.

 Things not to expect: